Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Introduction

 \subsection{Bottleneck Rank Incremental learning}

-Surprisingly, we show a more complex rank sparsity structure in deep ReLU networks: the majority of layers are rank 1 (or approximately so), with possibly a few high-rank layers at the beginning of the network, in contrast to linear nets, shallow ReLU networks, and deep nets with differentiable nonlinearity where all layers are rank 1 in the first escape.
+Surprisingly, we show a more complex rank sparsity structure in deep ReLU networks: the majority of layers are rank-one (or approximately so), with possibly a few high-rank layers at the beginning of the network, in contrast to linear nets, shallow ReLU networks, and deep nets with differentiable nonlinearity where all layers are rank-one in the first escape.

-This fits into the bottleneck structure and related bottleneck rank (BN-rank) observed in large depth ReLU networks trained with weight decay \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2,wen_2024_BN_CNN,jacot_2024_hamiltonian_feature_ResNet}, where almost all layers share the same low rank, with a few higher rank layers located close to the input and output layers.
-Additionally, in the middle low-rank layers ("inside the bottleneck"), the activations are approximately non-negative, so that the ReLU approximates the identity in these layers.
+This fits into the bottleneck structure and related bottleneck rank (BN-rank) observed in large depth ReLU networks trained with weight decay \citep{jacot_2022_BN_rank,jacot_2023_bottleneck2,wen_2024_BN_CNN,jacot_2024_hamiltonian_feature_ResNet}, where almost all layers share the same low rank, with a few higher rank layers located close to the input and output layers.
+Additionally, in the middle low-rank layers ("inside the bottleneck"), the preactivations are approximately non-negative, so that the ReLU approximates the identity.

-The Bottleneck rank $\mathrm{Rank}_{BN}(f)$ is a notion of rank for finite piecewise linear functions $f$, defined as the minimal integer $k^*$ such that $f$ can be decomposed $f = h \circ g$ with intermediate dimension $k^*$ \cite{jacot_2022_BN_rank}.
-For large depths, it is optimal to represent $f$ with a bottleneck structure, where the first few high-dim. layers represent $g$, followed by many rank $k^*$ layers representing the identity on the dimension $k^*$ intermediate representation, before using the last few layers to represent $h$.
+The bottleneck rank $\mathrm{Rank}_{BN}(f)$ is a notion of rank for finite piecewise linear functions $f$, defined as the minimal integer $k^*$ such that $f$ can be decomposed $f = h \circ g$ with intermediate dimension $k^*$ \citep{jacot_2022_BN_rank}.
+For large depths, it is optimal in the sense of minimizing the parameter norm to represent $f$ with a bottleneck structure, where the first few high-dim. layers represent $g$, followed by many rank $k^*$ layers representing the identity on the dimension $k^*$ intermediate representation, before using the last few layers to represent $h$.

-Our results imply that the first escape direction of deep ReLU networks has BN-rank 1, because almost all layers are approximately rank 1 except a few high rank layers in the beginning.
+Our results imply that the first escape direction of deep ReLU networks has BN-rank one, because almost all layers are approximately rank-one except a few high rank layers in the beginning.
 This is a "half" bottleneck structure, since it lacks high dimensional layers before the outputs, but it still fits within the BN-rank theory, suggesting that the BN-rank is the correct notion of sparsity in deep ReLU networks (rather than the traditional notion of rank).

-We conjecture that deep ReLU networks exhibit similar saddle-to-saddle dynamics as e.g. linear networks, with the distinction that it is the BN-rank that gradually increases rather than the traditional rank.
+We conjecture that deep ReLU networks exhibit similar saddle-to-saddle dynamics as linear networks, with the distinction that it is the BN-rank that gradually increases rather than the traditional rank.